Parihsz/tuffutils/docs/Tween.md

 part.Parent = workspace

 local tween = Tween.Tween(part, { Transparency = 0.5 }, { duration = 1 })
-tween:Play()
+--This works like any other tween created via TweenService, the main point is it being less verbose with more optional fields. tween:Play()

 local button = script.Parent

-local hoverTweens = Tween.Presets.Hover({ button }, 0.1, { duration = 0.2 })
+--The hover preset is a bit different from the rest in that it returns a Hover and UnHover tween inside a table. local hoverTweens = Tween.Presets.Hover({ button }, 0.1, { duration = 0.2 })

 button.MouseEnter:Connect(function()